NEONScience/NEON-Data-Skills/tutorials/R/download-explore/NEON-download-explore.md

     list2env(veg_str, .GlobalEnv)

-For more details about the contents of the data tables and metadata tables, check out the <a href="https://www.neonscience.org/download-explore-neon-data" target="_blank">Download and Explore</a> tutorial.

 If you want to be able to close R and come back to these data without re-downloading, you'll want to save the tables locally.
 We recommend also saving the variables file, both so you'll have it to refer to, and